-If Water-In-Fuel light on dash comes on, open petcock at rear of sump on the bottom of tank to drain.
+Open petcock at rear of sump on the bottom of tank to drain.
 Fill fuel tanks after completing a run.
 Partially-filled tanks will collect moisture if the coach is allowed to sit for an appreciable length of time.

 FUEL ADDITIVE